+For companies, job posting platforms offer a convenient way to find qualified professionals.
 However, some businesses find a different value in public job postings, treating them as a valuable source of data on potential clients, specific competitors, the job market, and more.

-Together, let’s look at 5 popular and lesser-known use cases of public job postings I encountered in my experience working for a public web data company.
+Together, let’s look at 6 popular and lesser-known use cases of public job postings I encountered in my experience working for a public web data company.

-About job posting data?
+What is job posting data?

 Job posting data is extracted from job ads posted by companies looking for employees on various online platforms, career sites, and social media pages.
-A job posting typically consists of quite many data points that are intended to describe the job to the candidates.
+A job posting typically consists of quite many data fields that are intended to describe the job to the candidates.
 But this information is very valuable for analysis as well.

 Job postings reflect the general conditions and trends of the job market.
 While a separate job ad is all a candidate needs to identify and forecast trends, companies need large-scale job posting datasets.